vyakaa/web-aqa/README.md

 - For running tests `npm run tests`, this includes Desktop and Mobile configuration for Chromium.
 - There is also another configuration for local check for flakiness, it runs Desktop Chromium: `npm run tests:check_for_flakiness`.
 - Show HTML report: `npm run report`.

+## Copyright and Usage

+Copyright (c) 2024 Viktoriia Chykrii.

+This repository contains personal assigment, web application and tests.
+The tests are located in './tests' folder and were implemented by Viktoriia Chykrii.
+The code is intended solely for educational purposes, and unauthorized copying, distribution, or modification is strictly prohibited.
+This code is not licensed for commercial use.